-I have tried ready-made Vegetarian Gyoza from supermarkets and I was not impressed at all.
+I have tried store-bought Vegetarian Gyoza and I was not impressed at all.
 There was no Umami in those Gyoza and they were tasteless.
-Try my recipe!
+Try this recipe!
 More variety of Asian mushrooms are available these days.
 Use chunky meaty mushrooms.

 35 to 40 pieces